 You can do the same to the clutches if you find any of the parts damaged.
 Lawnmowers have clutches that shut off the blades while the engine is running.
 This part can wear out over time, and when they do, they won’t be able to power the blades.

 It’s necessary that you inspect them for proper diagnosis.
 Disassemble the mower to monitor the clutch better.

 If any of the parts that make up the clutches develops a fault, the blades won’t engage.
 It means you should replace them.

-The pulley could be another reason why the riding lawn mower blades won’t engage.
+The pulley could be another reason why the riding lawn mower is having issues causing the blades not to engage.
 The mower’s pulley controls the tension in the drive belt, which in turn turns the blades.
 If the pulley freezes and doesn’t rotate, the blades won’t engage.

 Check Power Source/ Battery

 Lawnmowers use the PTO (Power Takeoff) clutch mechanism to engage the blades.
 PTOs are either manually operated or electric.
 Batteries run the electric PTOs.